jimbou/SpecFix/mnimi_integration.md

 Following this checklist ensures SpecFix remains statistically sound—fresh generations appear where the algorithm depends on them—while you capture the reproducibility and cost savings that Mnimi provides.

+## Experiment Results
+The bash script run-all.sh is used for the mnimi experiments within specfix and the results can be found in Results/gpt-4.1-mini/logs_suite